PRX/Porter/README.md

 #### Task Callbacks

 Callbacks are sent as individual tasks succeed or fail.
-For example, if a job includes three `Copy` destinations, a callback will be sent after each copy task completes.
+For example, if a job includes three `Copy` tasks, a callback will be sent after each copy task completes.
 (Tasks are processed in parallel, so callbacks may arrive in any order).
 Task callbacks can be identified by the `TaskResult` key.
 The original task definition is also included in the callback under the `Task` key.

 The JSON message for a successful `Copy` task callback looks like this: